Handforth: Administrative history

 Handforth was historically a township in the ancient parish of Cheadle, which formed part of the Macclesfield Hundred of Cheshire.
 From the 13th century the township also included a detached area 5 miles to the north-east called Bosden, which included the eastern side of Hazel Grove.
 The township was thereafter sometimes known as 'Handforth-cum-Bosden'.

 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Cheadle, the civil functions were exercised by each township rather than the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Handforth-cum-Bosden became a civil parish, which therefore diverged from the ecclesiastical parish.
 In 1878, Handforth and Bosden were made separate civil parishes.

 When elected parish and district councils were established in 1894, Handforth was given a parish council and included in the Stockport Rural District.
 In 1904, the parish was converted into an urban district.
 Handforth Urban District was abolished in 1936.
 Most of the area, including the village, was then absorbed into the Wilmslow Urban District, whilst a smaller area to the north was added to the Cheadle and Gatley Urban District.

 Wilmslow Urban District was abolished in 1974 under the Local Government Act 1972.
 As part of those reforms, the area had been considered for possible inclusion within Greater Manchester, but it was ultimately decided to place it in the borough of Macclesfield.
 No successor parish was created for the former urban district, and so it became unparished, being directly administered by Macclesfield Borough Council.
 In 2009, Cheshire East Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.

 In 2011, the area of the former Wilmslow Urban District was split into three new parishes called Wilmslow, Handforth, and Styal.

-Handforth Parish Council gained attention in February 2021, after a heated Zoom meeting of its Planning and Environment Committee went viral.
+Handforth Parish Council received international attention in February 2021 after a heated Zoom meeting of its Planning and Environment Committee went viral.
 This event spawned a number of memes and mainstream media coverage.
 After gaining online traction on the evening of 4 February, attendee Jackie Weaver's name was the highest trending topic on Twitter in the United Kingdom that night and the following day.

 In August 2021 the parish council exercised its power under the Local Government Act 1972 to declare the parish to be a town, allowing the council to change its name to Handforth Town Council.